‘Don’t you recognize me?’ she said. ‘I am your mother.’

 Every winter during my travels to Delhi she would hand me work-in-progress.
 Spiral bound photocopies of her handwritten chapters.
 For some reason I kept delaying reading those pages.
 But wherever I travelled I took the slim spiral notebooks along.
 They accompanied me in a black suitcase all the way to Brisbane, Florence, London and New York.

 Last summer in Banff in the Rockies while working on my second novel – a heavy book set in Delhi in 1984 – I found myself slipping into a depression, when I was advised to take a break.
 It was in Banff I finally read my mother’s work.
 Struck by her compelling voice, I immediately started translating the spiral notebooks.
-She creates me, and I create a story and she recreates the story.
 She had called her work-in-progress: Physiology dé practical (in Punjabi).
 I titled it The Anatomy Experiment (in English).
 Other than that, I followed the Benjaminian advice – fidelity and freedom.
 Translation as a tangent line to the circle called the original.
 While working I could not help but think that I, too, am largely a product of translation.
 I, too, have read (and continue to read) the whole world in translation (in the English language).
 But so far I had not thought of ‘translation’ as ‘healing’.
 In Banff in the mountains I was healed by the mere act of translation.